 The leg straps are the same as the LIGHTNESS 2 and the setup is very similar if not the same.
 It uses the ‘get up’ geometry which means you don’t have to tie each leg in separately, the two legstraps link directly into the chest strap.
 Practically, it’s comfortable and easy to use.

 Although some pilots might prefer quick buckles over the pass-through buckles used on the LIGHTNESS 3, I think there are pros and cons to both.
 Quick-release buckles are convenient to do up and undo, and quicker and easier to open in case of an emergency, but it is possible for them to fail.
 They are also designed with an in-built safety mechanism to not open when under pressure.
 Pass-through buckles have no mechanical parts to fail, and pretty much nothing to jam up.
 I slightly prefer pass-through buckles since as the ‘pilot in command’ I can actively reduce my risk of an emergency landing, and have no risk of a legstrap suddenly pinging open.
 As long as the components are high quality, either system works.
 I would choose a harness based on more important aspects.

 The pod closes with a safety system that saves your butt if you forget your legstraps.
 Once you’ve learned the sequence, it’s simple and quick.

 For me the LIGHTNESS 2 was already one of the most comfortable harnesses around.
 The LIGHTNESS 3 is even more comfortable on the back because of the stiffness.
 It’s not rigid, just supportive.

 Carlo: “The new strap geometry and higher hang point reduces roll without interfering with control.
 It has just smoothened things out.”

-Nancy: “I felt a good flow with this harness, it connects beautifully with the movements of the wing and allows me to feel the air, move with it, but keep my balance.”
+Nancy: “I felt a really good flow with this harness.
+It connects beautifully with the movements of the wing and allows me to feel the air, move with it, but keep my balance.”

 Webbing straps on the speedbar line help you to engage the ‘bar’